GregTroar/OpsLog/README.md

 - **UDP emitters:** push the current frequency to **PstRotator**, radio info in **N1MM `RadioInfo`** format, or an **ADIF record on each logged QSO** — so external tools (rotator control, digital apps, other loggers) stay in sync.
+- **CAT sharing:** a **Hamlib NET rigctl** or **TCI** server, so WSJT-X, JTDX, MSHV, fldigi and the rest still reach the radio while OpsLog holds the port.
+- **WSJT-X / JTDX / MSHV** decodes over UDP: the heard stations feed the band map, the alerts and — on a FlexRadio — the panadapter.

 ## Other